ChromatixAU/gitlab-network-graph/README.md

     git network

-_This tool has been tested in Git Bash on Windows 10, with node.js v7.0.0, npm 3.10.8, and perl v5.22.1.
+_This tool has been tested in Git Bash on Windows 10 64 bit, with node.js v7.0.0, npm 3.10.8, perl v5.22.1 and Chrome 59.
 Your mileage may vary._

 ## TODO